elliotec/greenery/file.txt

-Tuesday After Lunch is the cosmic time of the week.
+Your mode of life will be changed for the better because of new developments.